 - 1. CF refers to commercial complementary foods.
 These include baby porridge and cereals, dairy/fruit/vegetable-based baby purées, savory meals, and snack foods, as well as baby teas, juices, and water for infants and you ng children aged 6-36 months.
 CF products marketed to infants aged under six months are considered unwant ed breast-milk substitutes, as these products interfere with exclusive breastfeeding in the first six months.
 How ever, ATNI assesses these products in the CF Marketing Index rather than the BMS Marketing Index, to empha size that CF products are intended for older infants and young children aged 6-36 months and should not be int roduced to infants aged under six months who should be exclusively breastfed. - 2.
-All of Progress's global baby food sales are derived from complementary foods. - 3.
-The Corporate Profile score contributes to 100% of Progress's CF Marketing Index score. - 4.
-This is the company's average score on the 9 topics. - 5.
+88% of Lactalis's global baby food sales are derived from breast-milk substitutes. - The Country Study score and Corporate Profile score each contribute to 50% of Lactalis's CF Marketing Index score. - 4.
+This represents the average score of one country assessment: the US. - 5.
+Based on 2021 Euromonitor retail sales estimates. - Incidences of non-compliance include non-compliant labels and non-compliant observations from online and tr aditional media. - 7.
+Where companies engaged, these numbers should represent the number of products confirmed to be markete d in these countries as communicated by the companies to ATNI.
+It is possible however that the number of pro ducts and brands assessed are not representative of each of the assessed markets, due to limitations in data c ollection and limited company engagement. - 8.
+Commercial complementary food intended for infants under six months of age (CF < 6).
+Commercial comple mentary food intended for older infants and young children between six months and three years of age (CF 6-3 6 months).
+Product brand relates to observations where no age is specified on a product or no specific product is promoted, but the observation is associated with a CF brand. - 9.
+This is the company's average score on the 9 topics. - 10.
 Euromonitor retail sales estimates (2021 data) were used to calculate the proportion of companies' global prod uct sales covered per product type.
 It is important to note however that the underlying data used for the calcula tions may not be fully representative of the company's markets.
 Euromonitor International intelligence is used u nder license.
-Although Euromonitor aims to correct inaccuracies of which it is aware, it does not warrant that the data will be accurate, up-to-date or complete as the accuracy and completeness of the data and other content available in respect of different parts of the content will vary depending on the availability and quality of sources on which each part is based. - 6.
+Although Euromonitor aims to correct inaccuracies of which it is aware, it does not warrant that the data will be accurate, up-to-date or complete as the accuracy and completeness of the data and other content available in respect of different parts of the content will vary depending on the availability and quality of sources on which each part is based. - 11.
 The Code recommends the introduction of CF products no earlier than six months of age to protect exclusive b reastfeeding in this period.
 Since CF < 6 products should not be available on the market, they were counted as observations of non-compliance and not assessed on any further indicators that evaluate appropriate marketin g practices.
 Therefore, the assessment across the 9 topics solely concerns the responsible marketing of CF 6-36 products.

-www.accesstonutrition.org Progress Scorecard Scorecard CF Index 2024 13/13
+www.accesstonutrition.org Lactalis Scorecard Scorecard CF Index 2024 16/16